The old commercial visa (F visa), now called M visa

 Where can I apply for an M visa?

-In this case you’ll have to send your passport (and other necessary documents) to the agency and they will handle everything.
+In this case, you’ll have to send your passport (and other necessary documents) to the agency and they will handle everything.
 To apply for a visa service through an agency you can use the form above on the right.

 The other option, which is frequently used by those who are already in Asia, is to apply for the visa in Hong Kong.
-Click here to read our guide about to how to apply for a Chinese visa in Hong Kong.

 How long is an M visa good for, and how many entries can I get?